Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 Bayside Creamery | 273 Front St #4416, Perth Amboy

 Sometimes ice cream just hits better when enjoyed bayside, which is exactly what patrons can do here at Bayside Creamery since it’s across the street from Raritan Bay.
 Stop in for a cup or cone of so many flavors (customers love the cappuccino crunch), or get it as a shake or sundae.
-Visitors also enjoy the ambiance and decor (like the blue bike hung on the wall).
+Visitors also enjoy the ambiance and decor, like the blue bike hung on the wall.

 Cliff’s Homemade Ice Cream | 1475 US-46, Ledgewood

 This stop off Route 46 might not look like much, but during the summer months, it’s the place to be.
 Park and head up to the window to order — and you really can’t go wrong with any flavor.
 There are 11 flavors of soft ice cream, 60 hard hand-dipped flavors, and seasonal options to choose from.
-While the vanilla and chocolate chip cookie dough are good, there are more adventurous choices including holy cannoli and graham central station.
+While the vanilla and chocolate chip cookie dough is good, there are more adventurous choices including holy cannoli and graham central station.

 Conez Hard & Soft Ice Cream Shop | 415 Martin Luther King Drive, Jersey City